uswds/uswds-site/pages/whats-new/research.md

 With the enrollment into the Data Analytics Platform (DAP) being part of the Policies for  <a href="https://www.whitehouse.gov/sites/default/files/omb/memoranda/2017/m-17-06.pdf">Federal Agency Public Websites and Digital Services</a> memo, we would like to provide a service to help digital services meet this requirement.
 Regardless of whether a team is using the USWDS or not, the integration into DAP should be consistent across the federal government and we have the tools and knowledge to help.

 #### Package 1 - DAP Integration
 We will work with digital services teams to put the basic code needed into place for passing their web analytics into the DAP platform.
-This is a lightweight service meant to assist teams that don't have the necessary skills on hand to meet the policies requirements.
+This is a lightweight service meant to assist teams that don’t have the necessary skills on hand to meet the policies requirements.

 ##### Outcomes
 * DAP code included on all required sites and pages